 - The health of a 9-1-1 center is determined by the health of its people — in the way they communicate, live and lead.

-Adam Timm is a culture change consultant and training instructor for 9-1-1.
-Adam spent over a decade as a 9-1-1 operator for the Los Angeles Police Department, where he pioneered a stress resilience program that contributed to a 45% decrease in sick time usage.
-After leaving the LAPD, Adam started his training company, “The Healthy Dispatcher,” to bring tools for resilience to this challenging profession.
+Adam Timm began his 20-year career in 9-1-1 as a dispatcher for the Los Angeles Police Department Communications Division, where he pioneered a stress resilience program that contributed to a 45% decrease in sick time usage.
+After leaving the LAPD, Adam started his company, “The Healthy Dispatcher,” to bring tools for resilience to this challenging profession.

 Participants in Adam’s training classes and conference sessions praise his energetic and interactive presentation style, calling his sessions “an awesome learning experience,” “captivating, thought-provoking,” “amazing,” and “incredibly engaging.”
-Adam travels nearly 300 days a year presenting training classes, conference sessions and consulting across the country.
+Adam travels year-round presenting training classes, conference sessions and consulting services across the country.

-He is a board-certified stress management consultant and the author of two books, including the #1 bestseller,Stress Is Optional!
-How to Kick the Habit, and the popular, “Dispatcher Stress: 50 Lessons on Beating the Burnout.”
+He is a board-certified stress management consultant and the author of three books, including the popular, “Dispatcher Stress: 50 Lessons on Beating the Burnout,” and his most recent, “People Driven Leadership: How the Best 9-1-1 Centers Inspire Positive Change.”
 Adam’s articles and blog posts on Dispatcher Wellness and Effective PSAP Leadership have been read by tens of thousands.

 “Great class for 911 dispatchers–not only good for us, but applies to everyone.”